JoHN-2489/CIPT-Certified-Information-Privacy-Technologist/README.md

 ## I. Foundational Principles

+** 1. Distinguish between an privacy notice and privacy policy**
+- [D. Breaux, T. (Ed.)
+(2024).
+An Introduction to Privacy for Technology Professionals Digital.
+International Association of Privacy Professionals (IAPP).
+Section 5.4.1.1.

+**2. The data life cycle**
 ### A. General Understanding of Privacy Risk Models and Frameworks and their Roles in Laws and Guidance

 #### a.
 FIPPs and OECD Principles